quicwg/base-drafts/draft-ietf-quic-transport.md

 validate a path does not cause the connection to end unless there are no valid alternative paths available.

-A client migrating to a new local address SHOULD use a new connection ID for packets sent from that address, see {{migration-linkability}} for further discussion.
+A client migrating to a new local address should use a new connection ID for packets sent from that address, see {{migration-linkability}} for further discussion.